Skip to main content Skip to footer

 Balancing production with change implementation

-- Scheduling equipment installation during maintenance windows.
+• Scheduling equipment installations during planned maintenance windows.

-- Running pilot lines alongside mass production.
+• Running pilot lines alongside full scale production.

-- Coordinating material deliveries with production schedules.
+• Aligning material deliveries with existing production schedules.

 Managing cross-functional complexity

 Manufacturing projects cross functional areas that work in completely different ways.
 Engineering cares about specifications.
 Production wants throughput.
 Quality enforces standards.
 Supply chain manages inventory.
 When these teams aren’t aligned, engineering designs products production can’t build efficiently.
 Or procurement buys materials that fail quality specs.
-This challenge is compounded by the fact that 76% of organizations face sustained challenges hiring engineering talent and 56% report challenges sourcing skilled trades, making cross-functional coordination even more critical.

 Meeting regulatory and quality standards